[Feature] How a women's revolution is testing Belarus dictator

 But the same day, Lukashenko arrested two Coordination Council leaders, Olga Kovalkova and Sergei Dylevsky, and summoned Alexievich to be interrogated by police.

-And as the hardman pondered his next step, it remained to be seen if the women's revolution would lead to freedom, or if he would crush it by brute force.
+And as the hardman pondered his next move, it remained to be seen if the women's revolution would lead to freedom, or if he would crush it by brute force.

 Author bio

-Oleg Suskov is a reporter at the Kyiv Post, an English-language newspaper in Ukraine.
+Oleg Sukhov is a reporter at The Kyiv Post, an English-language newspaper in Ukraine.